DataDog/integrations-extras/sortdb/README.md

 ## Compatibility

-The SortDB check check is compatible with all major platforms
+The SortDB check is compatible with all major platforms.

 ## Data Collected